cms-dev/cms/docs/Creating a contest.rst

 Creating a contest from an exported contest
 ===========================================

 This option is not really suited for creating new contests but to store and move contest already used in CMS.
-If you have the dump of a contest exported from CMS, you can import it with ``cmsContestImporter <source>``, where ``<source>`` is the archive filename or directory of the contest.
+If you have the dump of a contest exported from CMS, you can import it with ``cmsDumpImporter <source>``, where ``<source>`` is the archive filename or directory of the contest.